 Binge eating is an eating disorder that involves compulsive eating.
 Without professional support, a teen with a binge eating disorder might struggle to stop eating.
 Disordered eating treatment is necessary to help a teen stop binge eating before it leads to a full-blown eating disorder.
 The causes of binge eating aren’t well understood.
 Contributing factors are a combination of genetics, mental health concerns, and long-term dieting.
 Treating binge eating can help a teen build the foundation for recovery, but parents shouldn’t underestimate the role of parental support.
 Knowing how to support your teen is one of the best ways to help them stop binge eating.
 Contact Foothills at Red Oak Recovery at 866.300.5275 to discuss treatment options for disordered eating.
+Our teen eating disorder treatment can help.

 What Is Binge Eating Disorder?